strimzi/proposals/056-zk-kraft-migration.md

 **_Trigger_**

-The user applies the `strimzi.io/kraft: post-migration` annotation and removes the `spec.zookeeper` on the `Kafka` custom resource.
+The user applies the `strimzi.io/kraft: enabled` annotation and removes the `spec.zookeeper` on the `Kafka` custom resource.

 **_Actions_**